 Why Do People Job Hop?

 Once upon a time, job-hopping signified a lack of dependability.
 In the best-case scenario, a job-hopper was someone who was still finding themselves and determining where they fit in their career.
 The worst-case scenario, on the other hand, likely meant an applicant lost a lot of jobs due to poor work ethic or other issues.
-For these reasons, employers steered clear of job-hoppers.
+For these reasons, most employers decide to steer clear of job-hoppers.
 These days, more and more companies are starting to accept these types of candidates.
-With today’s job market, there are more understandable reasons behind job-hopping, such as seeking better compensation or outgrowing the company you start with.
+With today’s job market, there are more understandable reasons as to why people job-hop, such as seeking better compensation or outgrowing the company you start with.
 That’s why employers must weigh the following pros and cons before making their final decision about job-hopping candidates.

 Cons of Hiring a Job-Hopper

 Job-hopping candidates won’t always fit in with your business.
 If your team relies on a low turnover rate and long-lasting employees, you should be wary of any applicant who hasn’t stayed at a company for more than a year.
 Also, take a deeper look at the types of jobs your candidate has in their history.
 If each role is vastly different from the last, you might be looking at a career-hopper.
 While these individuals could have a broad range of skills and experience, they’re less likely to have the specific qualifications your company needs.
 Finally, pay attention to reference checks.
 If your candidate left their old jobs on bad terms, there might be a more serious problem going on.